Mental Health And Narcissistic Personality Disorder: Are Narcissism And Depression Connected?

 A study from 2018 found a positive association between pathological narcissism and anhedonia, providing one more commonality between depression symptoms and symptoms of narcissism.
 In another study from 2020, researchers found a link between pathological narcissism and depression when it came to unprocessed emotions.
 The unprocessed emotions of someone with covert narcissistic traits may play a "mediating role," giving rise to intrusive negative feelings, potentially leading to depression.

 Clinical depression and pathological narcissism are often comorbid with various substance use disorders, including alcohol use disorder.
-A 2019 study of college students found that those who tended to devalue others and hold a sense of self-entitlement were more likely to experience this mental health condition.
+Individuals struggling with mental health challenges are at high risk of turning to substances as a coping mechanism.
+A 2019 study of college students found that those who tended to devalue others and hold a sense of self-entitlement were more likely to develop NPD and experience this mental health condition.

 When experiencing symptoms of NPD, a depressive disorder, or both at once, seeking professional counsel and guidance may be beneficial.
 If you're feeling shameful or struggling to find a counselor within your budget or location, you can also try to find an online therapist.
 Through a platform like BetterHelp, you can meet with a licensed therapist from home through phone, video, or chat sessions with your provider.